jutkko/zfaff/README.md

 few years of my career.
 However I did not know what to do with it.
 I vaguely know that it's no good to hold them as cash.
 The first ever stock I bought was ARM.
 I spent 200 pounds to exchange some "virtual" shares of a company that I did not know what it does.
 Again being lucky ARM was taken private by SoftBank and my shared grew in price!
-I made roughly 40 pounds.
+I made 40 pounds.
 I did not know what I was doing.

 Almost during the same time after starting my first job, I was told that I received some options.